zrrrzzt/html-validator-cli/README.md

 CLI for validating html using [validator.w3.org/nu](http://validator.w3.org/nu/)

+Requires Node >= 8.15.3 for older versions use v5.0.0

 Sends ```Page is valid```to ```STDOUT``` and exits with code 0 if page is valid.

 Sends ```Page is not valid``` to ```STDOUT``` and exits with code 1 if page is not valid.